 - Endourology (kidney stone removal)

-Coloplast also manufactures surgical tools and surgical transvaginal mesh products used for female pelvic organ prolapse and stress urinary incontinence.
-Some of these products have resulted in severe adverse events when implanted in patients and are currently the subject of at least 1,200 lawsuits for injuries caused by the devices.
+Coloplast manufactures surgical tools, implantable transvaginal mesh products and bladder slings used for female pelvic organ prolapse and stress urinary incontinence.
+Some of these products have resulted in severe adverse events when implanted in patients and are the company has faced at least 1,200 lawsuits for injuries caused by the devices.

 Coloplast and Transvaginal Mesh